darccyy/tloc/README.md

 ## LABEL

 Creates a label or marker to refer to by `GO` command.
+All label commands are hoisted.

 ### Usage